-Other healthcare professionals (including GP, paediatricians, nurse specialists/ community paediatric nurses):-
+Healthcare professionals (including School Nurse, GP, paediatricians, nurse specialists/community paediatric nurses):-

-- should notify the school nurse and work jointly when a pupil has been identified as having a medical condition that will require support at school. - may provide advice on developing healthcare plans - specialist local health teams may be able to provide support in schools for pupils with particular conditions (e.g. asthmas, diabetes, epilepsy) - should ensure any prescribed medications, including dosages, are appropriately monitored and reviewed.
+- should notify the school and work jointly when a pupil has been identified as having a medical condition that will require support at school. - may provide advice on developing healthcare plans and guide the school on how to meet the child's medical needs in school. - specialist local health teams may be able to provide support in schools for pupils with particular conditions (e.g. asthmas, diabetes, epilepsy). - should ensure any prescribed medications, including dosages, are appropriately monitored and reviewed.